HIPAA Compliant Medical Document (PHI) Shredding Guide

 Need HIPAA Compliant Shredding Services?
 Get A Free Quote Today

 HIPAA standards are high.
 If you’re an entity subject to the Privacy Rule, you need a shredding service provider who understands all the ins and outs of medical record shredding.
 PROSHRED®️ Security has extensive experience with the destruction of personal health information in paper and electronic forms, including hard drive and product destruction.
-We are the only ISO 9001 certified secure on-site shredding company system in North America.
+We are the only ISO 9001 Certified by NSF-ISR secure on-site shredding company system in North America.
 Your HIPAA compliance and your patients’ privacy are our top priorities.
 Contact us today to arrange medical document shredding services for your business.